Information Processing by Neuron Populations in the Central Nervous System: A Theory of the Mathematical Structure of Data and Operations: Neuronal implementation of computation

 \subsection{The neuron population as a primitive operator}

-A sequence of messages transmits a cone along an axon bundle.
-The axons define coordinate axes, whereas the messages outline the cone via correlations between axon signals or point densities (\figref{fig:cones}).
-The non-negativity of a population's weight matrix guarantees that the cone remains a cone after multiplication by the matrix or traversing the population.
-It is worth noticing that this representation is robust against mixing up different cones because even if some of the messages collide, much of the entire sequences must match (correlate) to risk confusion.
-If two correlated inputs weaken proportionately, the message points will move along a ray from the origin, but the cone is insensitive to such variations.
+A sequence of messages represents and transmits a cone along an axon bundle.
+The axons define the coordinate axes, whereas the messages outline the cone through correlations between axon signals or through their point density (\figref{fig:cones}).
+Multiplication by any fixed weight matrix is a linear transformation and therefore maps a convex cone to a convex cone.
+For excitatory transmission, the weight matrix is also entrywise non-negative, consistently with the biological constraint that motivates conic rather than arbitrary signed linear combinations.

-The matrix $W$ of synaptic weights functions as memory.
-The weights are updated stepwise by the learning rule \eqref{eq:conical-lms-rule}, where the learning rate $\varepsilon$ determines the convergence speed.
-A population stores a convex cone $p$, represented by a sequence of inhibitory input messages $\myvec{y}$, by gradually adapting the weights $W$ so that the sequence of products $W^T \myvec{x}$ approximates $p$, where $\myvec{x}$ denotes an excitatory input message.
-This sequence of products represents the {\em conic projection}~$p \, \llcorner \, q$ of the inhibitory input cone $p$ on the excitatory input cone $q$.
-The conic projection is then conically rejected from $p$ and subsequently output as $-[p \, \neg \, (p\, \llcorner \, q)] = -(p\, \neg \, q)$.
-The {\em reflection} derives from $p$ being inhibitory, requiring a sign change.
+The representation is robust against confusing different cones.
+Even if individual messages from two sequences coincide, a substantial part of the complete sequences must match, or correlate, for the cones to be confused.
+Moreover, if every active component of a message is multiplied by the same positive factor---for example, because the overall firing-rate gain changes---the message merely moves along a ray from the origin.
+Because a cone contains every non-negative scalar multiple of each of its points, such a common gain change leaves the represented cone unchanged.

+Let $p$ denote the inhibitory input cone and $q$ the excitatory input cone.
+During adaptation, the population receives a stream of inhibitory target messages together with excitatory candidate messages.
+The candidates provide possible explanations of components of the target.
+A candidate that is correlated with a component not yet explained systematically influences the synaptic weights.
+A candidate that is uncorrelated with the remaining prediction error has no systematic long-term influence.
+Learning therefore makes the excitatory input reconstruct the predictable part of the inhibitory message, while the part that cannot be reconstructed remains in the prediction residual.

+The output of the population is the reflection of this residual.
+To see the sign, let $\myvec{y}$ be the inhibitory target message and let $\widehat{\myvec{y}}$ be its reconstruction from the excitatory message.
+The residual in the target coordinates is